nborkert/dockerTest/README.md

 dockerTest
 ==========

 Docker build scripts and shell scripts to demonstrate on-demand testing capabilities.
+The test is simple and found in the Dockerfile in this repository: download web content and grep for a specified word.
+This concept can be extended to run web integration tests upon startup.

 Files: <p>
 firstTest - Dockerfile containing content and test <p>